 - add a secondary axis to comparison graphs

-- view and page through campaign listings with statistics, sort on statistic columns, preview campaigns and drill down into an individual campaign's report overview (positioned at the foot of the report)
+- view a page through campaign listings with statistics, sort on statistic columns, preview campaigns and drill down into an individual campaign's report overview (positioned at the foot of the report)

-To return to the account reports overview, click on the Overview button at the top of the screen.
+To return to the Email dashboard overview, select Overview at the top of the screen.

-Use the toggle buttons to change between a bar graph and a line graph, depending upon your preferred view.
+Select the toggle to switch between a bar graph and a line graph.

-At the top of the graph, a dropdown enables you to select any other metric from the 'Engagement', 'Interaction' or 'Delivery' categories to compare against.
+At the top of the graph, expand the Select a metric drop-down menu to choose another metric from the Engagement, Interaction or Delivery categories to compare against.

-This allows you to isolate, analyse and come to understand the relationships between different metric pairings across your account.
+This lets you isolate, analyse, and understand the relationships between different metric pairings across your account.

-The graph will update with the comparison metric plotted on it, and both metrics will be highlighted in the campaigns list below the graph.
-If you've selected a metric selected that isn't part of the section's normal metrics, this will be added as a column to the campaigns list.
+The graph updates with the comparison metric plotted on it, and both metrics are highlighted in the campaigns list below the graph.
+If you've selected a metric that isn't part of the section's normal metrics, this is added as a column to the campaigns list.

-Add a secondary axis to your comparison graph by clicking on the icon next to the graph type toggle.
+To add a secondary axis to your comparison graph, select the secondary axis icon next to the graph type toggle.

 It's useful to add a secondary vertical axis to your graph in cases when your graph is comparing a high statistic against a much lower statistic.
-Your two statistics will be charted against separately scaled axes for a more meaningful comparison, rather than against one axis that uses the same scale.
-This will provide a much better visual representation too.
+Your two statistics are charted against separately scaled axes for a more meaningful comparison, rather than against one axis that uses the same scale.
+This provides a better visual representation.

-The account reports overview shows top level statistics for each of the below aspects and their key metrics:
+The Email dashboard overview shows top-level statistics for each of the below aspects and their key metrics:

 - Unique opens

-- The number of emails tracked as being opened for the first time by a recipient (i.e. only recorded once for each email).
+The number of emails tracked as being opened for the first time by a recipient — only recorded once for each email.

 - Email opens

-- The total number of opens for all emails (records all opens per email).
+The total number of opens for all your emails - records all opens by each contact for each email.